tiry/PixelPulseNeo/ReadMe.md

     python -m Matrix.driver.executor --scheduler

-### Running unit tests

-From the root folder

-    python -m unittest

-Or to run a specific test suite

-    python -m unittest Matrix.tests.test_cmdexec

 ### IPC

 When driving a real LED Matrix, the code needs to run as `root`, this is a constraint from the[rpi-rgb-led-matrix](https://github.com/hzeller/rpi-rgb-led-matrix) lib.